MicrosoftDocs/azure-stack-docs/azure-stack/operator/event-hubs-rp-release-1-2012-20.md

 ## Known issues

-### Dataplane clusters are in an unhealthy state with all nodes in warning state
+### Data plane clusters are in an unhealthy state with all nodes in warning state

 - Applicable: Event Hubs on Azure Stack Hub public preview release 1.2012.0.0
 - Cause: Expired TLS certificate